-Data in this long term study was collected through a self reported daily electronic diary and used to collect information on employees across 3 industries.
-The point was to observe creative work in real time as teams collaborated on creative projects lasting anywhere from 5 weeks to 9 months.
+Data in this long term study was collected through a self reported daily electronic diary in order to observe creative work in real time as teams collaborated on projects.
 The collected data suggest that “overall, very high levels of time pressure should be avoided if you want to foster creativity on a consistent basis.”
 People can continue to work creatively during a time crunch, but not for extended periods.
-This of course, is not a particularly new finding.
-However, there appeared to be a contradiction in perception among the participants when it came to determining whether or not time pressure increased creative thinking.
+This of course, is not a new finding.
+However, there were contradictions in perception among the participants.
 Amabile stated that “participants were giving evidence of less creative thinking on time-pressured days, [but] they reported feeling more creative on those days.”

 So there seems to be a disconnect between feeling creative and showing evidence of creativity when in a time crunch.
-Perhaps this is because creativity occurs as a thought process first, ideas are stimulated by increased pressures, but once the idea has been conceived the refinement and elaboration needed to make into a useful solution require time.
+Creativity occurs as a thought process first; ideas are stimulated by increased pressures.
+But, once the idea has been conceived, the refinement and elaboration needed to make into a useful solution require time.
 When the pressure is on, adrenaline flows.
 Creative ideas seem to pop up left and right.
-But turning those ideas into something useful, working through all the dead ends to find the end of the maze takes extended periods of time.
-So when it comes to producing creative work, time appears to be both a friend and a foe.
+But turning those ideas into something useful, and working through all the dead ends to find the end of the maze takes extended periods of time.
+So when it comes to producing creative work, time pressures appear to be both a friend and a foe.